e-Invoicing in UAE: Key Requirements, Implementation Timeline & Latest Updates

 UAE e-Invoicing Requirements: What Your Invoice Must Meet

-• Transmission Through ASP: All invoices must be sent and received via an Accredited Service Provider (ASP) approved by the Ministry of Finance.
+• Invoices must move through an Accredited Service Provider approved by the Ministry of Finance.

-• Real-Time Submission: Invoices and credit notes must be transmitted through the system in line with the timelines prescribed under the Electronic Invoicing System.
+• Invoices plus credit notes need to be transmitted according to timelines prescribed under the Electronic Invoicing System.

-• Data Storage in UAE: All invoice and credit note data must be stored in a way that preserves integrity and enables retrieval and reproduction by the FTA, in line with the Tax Procedures Law.
+• Invoice data must be stored securely in a way that preserves integrity and allows retrieval by the FTA under the Tax Procedures Law.

 Mandatory Fields of an e-Invoice in the UAE